tammo-v/astro-platform-starter/src/pages/what-is-symbolic-computing.md

 Symbolic Computing is not a replacement for classical systems.
 It is an extension — one that supports structural thinking at every level, from representation to execution.

 It begins by asking a simple question:

-*What if we could compute without losing the structure that defines what we mean?*
+*What if computation could preserve not just meaning, but structure itself?*